Sora's Diary

-The Sora Tabi Nikki (曾良旅日記) was the memorandum of Kawai Sora in 1689 and 1691 when he accompanied Matsuo Bashō, on his noted journeys.
+The Sora Tabi Nikki (曾良旅日記) was the memorandum of Kawai Sora in 1689 and 1691 when he accompanied Matsuo Bashō on the journeys recounted in Oku no Hosomichi, for which it has become an important study tool.
 By the time it was re-discovered in 1943, the presence of this diary had been doubted.

-This diary has proven indispensable in the study of Oku no Hosomichi by Matsuo Bashō.

 The diary

 The existence of this diary had been known and it was re-discovered and published by Yasusaburo Yamamoto in 1943.

 It was designated an Important Cultural Property of Japan on June 15, 1978.

 The diary was 11 cm in length, 16.5 cm in width and 2 cm in thickness; the book cover was indigo and the volume contained 100 sheets of paper, including 4 white sheets.
 There were 11 sheets of paper pasted.

 For convenience, it has been divided into parts: Summary of Divine Names of Engishiki, Memorandum of Utamakura, Diary of Genroku 2nd year, Diary of Genroku 4th year, Memorandum of Haiku and Others.
 Inside the diary, there were no such divisions.
 The diary was called also Sora Nikki (Sora Diary) and Zuiko Nikki (Diary of Sora accompanying Basho).

 In the diary, there were no emotional sentences such as seen in Oku no Hosomichi.
 The names of lands visited and the distances between places were recorded precisely.

 Donald Keene compared this diary to the diary of François-René de Chateaubriand, namely exactly recording the data of the trip by Julian who accompanied his master.

 The recording of time in the middle of Edo era in this diary is noted as most exact one.
 It was shown in Earthly Branches and the time was shown in three divisions.

 He wrote that while they worshiped at shrines or prayed before shrines, they only visited or saw temples, indicating that he was an earnest Shintoist.